RolandJansen/intermix/README.md

     var wave = new intermix.SoundWave('file.wav');
     var sound = new intermix.Sound(wave);

 > Intermix uses two objects for that.
 A SoundWave just holds the PCM data and a Sound plays the actual sound.
-This comes in handy if you want to play the same waveform in different contexts.
+This comes in handy if you want to play a waveform in different contexts.

 Then we build the sequencer: